Sourcing chemical structures for in silico discovery

 Predict SMILES from image paths in dataframe

-The next step is to predict the SMILES strings from the image paths in the dataframe.
-This is done using the openchemie toolkit, from which we use an image recognition model (Qian et al. 2023) that has compared favorably to other methods from the literature (Rajan et al. 2024).
+(This could also be done using the openchemie toolkit, from which the image recognition model (Qian et al. 2023) has compared favorably to other methods from the literature (Rajan et al. 2024). )

 CODE